adamsilver/fdpb/03-Book-A-Flight.md

 - Each column heading has a `role="columnheading"`.
 Each day is abbreviated for space and convention as we need this to work nicely on small screens.
 Using the `abbr` element allows the abbreviation to be expanded upon in supporting browsers and assistive technology.

+(((In 200X, somebody wrote [Abbr hatrick](https://alistapart.com/article/hattrick), stating that whilst not many browsers support it, eventually they will.
+The prediction came true.
+And it's the same approach we can take more broadly.)))

 - Live region?
 Do I need?

 Here's the Javascript: